AdobeDocs/commerce-admin.en/help/stores-purchase/paypal-payments-advanced.md

 #### Frontend Experience Settings

-The frontend experience settings give you the opportunity to choose which PayPal logos appear on your site and to customize the appearance of your PayPal merchant pages.
+Use the _Frontend Experience Settings_ to choose which PayPal logos appear on your site and to customize the appearance of your PayPal merchant pages.

 1. Expand ![Expansion selector](../assets/icon-display-expand.png) the **Frontend Experience Settings** section.